DerekSelander/dsdump/docs/index.md

 symbol_offset_address = (virtual_symbol_address - containing_macho_section_virtual_address) + contain_macho_section_file_offset
 ```

+This trick is used extensively to find information in a file.
+For example, a pointer will reference another area in memory which is done through a virtual address.
+Using the above method, if you know the virtual address, you can obtain the file offset of what it is pointing to on disk.
+All pointers in memory will reference virtual addresses, not file offsets.

 ### PIE

 Ohhhh but it gets a bit more confusing than that.
 In addition to the vritual load address, the OS can shift a loaded image's virtual addresses to a different starting base address to help mitigate attacks.
 This is called **Address Space Layout Randomization** or simply **ASLR**.

 Since an image can have a different address everytime it loads, this means that referencing to virtual addresses needs to be able to reference addresses not based on an absolute virtual address value, but via a relative load address from the current memory address.
-This is known as a Position Indenpendent Executable.
+This is known as a Position Indenpendent Executable or **PIE**.

 By default every `MH_EXECUTE` you compile is position independent.
-You can confirm this with the following experimet:
+You can confirm this with the following exerpiment:

 Given the following C file, **ex2.c**: